 If you want, at this point you can "blind bake" the frozen crust.
 Blind baking it will help you have a well browned crust on the bottom.
 I often skip this step because it takes extra time and I don't mind having the bottom crust not browned.
 But, if that is what you want, then line the inside of the frozen crust with aluminum foil and fill to the top with "pie weights", which can be beans or rice.
 The weights are to keep the sides of the pie crust from sliding down when baking.
 Bake for 15 minutes at 375°F, then remove the weights and foil, prick the bottom of the crust all over with the tines of a fork, and bake for 10 more minutes without foil or weights.
 Then remove and let cool a bit before adding the filling.

 3 Preheat oven to 375°F. Heat oil in a small skillet on medium heat.
 Add the shallots and cook until translucent, a couple minutes, remove from heat.
 Whisk eggs in a medium bowl.
 Whisk in goat cheese.
-Whisk in milk, cream, dill, lemon zest, and black pepper.
+Whisk in milk, cream, dill, lemon zest, salt, and black pepper.
 Whisk in the shallots.

 4 Line the bottom of the quiche crust with half of the smoked salmon.
 Pour half of the egg/cheese/milk/cream mixture over the salmon in the quiche shell.
 Layer down the remaining salmon, and pour the remaining egg/milk/cream mixture over it.